 Nick and Aileen were married in 1987 at which stage Aileen joined the family business.
 Together, they took over the Imperial Hotel completely in 2002.
 Over the years Nick and Aileen have worked tirelessly to raise the standards at the Imperial Hotel to become a luxury hotel in Norfolk.
 Over time, they have taken the hotel from being graded as a two star property to being a four star property, boasting the resort's only 2 AA rosette restaurant, and is now considered to be the premier hotel in the area.
 From the early 1990s Nick has put to good use the wine knowledge that he gained whilst at University under the tutelage of David Steel, where his first wine success came from winning the prestigious Harvey's wine award for blind tasting.

 In September 2020, Grant Smith was made a Hotel Director.
 Grant's Mum, Jill, is one of the hotel's longest serving managers.
-Nick and Aileen fervently wish for the hotel to remain independent and in 2018 they implemented a training scheme for the hotel's superb management team to teach them how to take responsibility and ownership for their department.
+Nick and Aileen, who fervently wished for the hotel to remain independent, implemented a training scheme in 2018 for the hotel's superb management team to teach them how to take responsibility and ownership for their department.
 After 6 months, it was clear that this was an area in which Grant excelled and for which he was incredibly enthusiastic.
 They realised the potential solution had been under their noses all the time, and with more training and experience, Grant could take on far more responsibility.
 The management training programme really opened Grant's eyes to many other aspects of the business.
 Superb customer service is essential but Grant's discovered he also loves spreadsheets and numbers, the challenge of making the finances balance, forecasting and thinking strategically, making plans, taking big decisions and still working with the team on a daily basis, making sure the Imperial way is still at the heart of everything they do.